 Reviewed by Rena Novotny

-Your home insurance policy most likely will not cover damage caused by mice or any other rodents; this is a standard exclusion found in virtually any home insurance policy available in Canada.
-This means that it’s critically important for you to take care of the problem quickly.
+Your home insurance policy most likely will not cover damage caused by mice or any other vermin.
+This is a standard exclusion found in virtually any home insurance policy available in Canada.
+This means that it’s critically important to take care of mouse problems quickly.
 It may seem unimportant if they chew through a bag of food, but it’s another thing entirely when they start chewing on the wiring and reproducing in the walls!

 Check out these related articles:

 Get a personalized online home insurance quote in just 5 minutes and see how much money you can save by switching to Square One.

 Even when you take precautions, accidents can happen.
 Home insurance is one way to protect your family against financial losses from accidents.
 And, home insurance can start from as little as $12/month.